-The very faint galaxy PGC 3589 was the first dwarf galaxy to be discovered in our local group of galaxies, and situated in the south-eastern part of the constellation.
-Also known as The Sculptor Dwarf Galaxy, it was found by Sylvia Lindsay, working for Harlow Shapley at Boyden Observatory in South Africa at the time.
+The very faint galaxy PGC 3589 was the first dwarf galaxy to be discovered in our local group of galaxies, situated in the south-eastern part of the constellation.
+Also known as The Sculptor Dwarf Galaxy, it was found by Sylvia Lindsay, working for Harlow Boyden Observatory Shapley at South Africa at the time.
 At a distance of 300 000 light-years, it was possible to study the proper motion of this system quite successfully.
 The Sculptor Dwarf contains only 4 percent of the carbon and other heavy elements found in our own galaxy, the Milky Way, making it similar to primitive galaxies seen at the edge of the universe.